elastic/elasticsearch-serverless-php/README.md

 Instead, a release candidate `rc` will not break the backward compatibility.
 Typically an `rc` version includes only bug fixes.

-### Instantiate a Client
+### Instantiate the client

-When you have installed elasticsearch-php you can start using it with the `Client`` class.
+When you have installed elasticsearch-php you can start using it with the `Client` class.
-You can use the ClientBuilder class to create this object:
+You can use the `ClientBuilder` to create this object:

 ```php
 require 'vendor/autoload.php';